free web stats

 • Don't use fabric softener (you may use white vinegar instead)

-• Don't use washing powder, body soap, dish soap.
+• Don't use washing powder, body soap, dish soap, hand soap

 • Don't dry directly under hot sun.